riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 Virtual Machines node pools support [cluster autoscaler][cluster-autoscaler].
 This can be enabled using the flag `--enable-cluster-autoscaler` during cluster creation, while adding a new node pool, or in updating an existing manual node pool.

 When using cluster autoscaler with Virtual Machine node pools,
-- Scale up: autoscaler will respond to pending pod pressure, and scale up a the node count of a node pool with the same type of single SKU in that node pool.
+- Scale up: autoscaler responds to pending pod pressure, and scale up the node count of a node pool with the same type of single SKU in that node pool.
-- Scale down: a specific node will be chosen by autoscaler based on the utilization of node. you can configure `scale-down-utilization-threshold`to adjust when cluster autoscaling triggers a scaling action.
+- Scale down: a specific node is chosen by autoscaler based on the utilization of node. you can configure `scale-down-utilization-threshold`to adjust when cluster autoscaling triggers a scaling action.
 See [cluster autoscaler documentation][cluster-autoscaler] for more information on configuring autoscaling.

 ### Requirements
 - To enable cluster autoscaler with Virtual Machine node pools, the node pool must only use one VM size.
 All other manual scale profiles must be deleted before enabling cluster autoscaler.